Field Trips at the Museum

 Students interact with their peers and our Museum educators as they explore our galleries to help solve the mystery of where animals make their homes in the ocean, in the forest, underground, and high up in the trees.

-Astronomy School Program - Max Goes to the Moon
+Astronomy School Program - Sky Partners

 NGSS: 1-ESS1-1, 1-ESS1-2

-Magical Museum Tour - How Do They Do that?
+Magical Museum Tour - How Do They Do That?

 NGSS: 1-LS1-1